queball1999/PoshShowBot/README.md

 - **Future-Proof**: Ongoing updates will include automated messages, improved listing sorting, and the ability to stream with music, enhancing the show experience.
 I also plan to either make this into a standalone Python script, or merge it into [PoshmarkNursery](https://github.com/xzhou13/PoshmarkNursery).
 Either way, I will keep the .side files intact and build a parser to those environments as well.

-Experience an unparalleled level of privacy and security in your torrenting activities with NordTorrent, all while maintaining the ease and flexibility of qBittorrent's powerful features.

 ## 🚀 Quick Start

 1. **Clone the Repository:**